Jguer/yay/README.md

 ## Installation

-If you are migrating from another AUR helper, you can simply install yay with that helper.
+If you are migrating from another AUR helper, you can simply install Yay with that helper.

-Alternatively, the initial installation of yay can be done by cloning the PKGBUILD and building with makepkg:
+Alternatively, the initial installation of Yay can be done by cloning the PKGBUILD and building with makepkg:
 ```sh
 git clone https://aur.archlinux.org/yay.git